-The General Fund pays for daily operating costs of the District and Joint Facilities.
-On August 25, 2016, the Board of Directors adopted a budget that included revenues of \$690,284 as compared to expenditures of \$433,284.
-When comparing actual to budget, the District had a positive variance of \$64,422.
+The General Fund pays for daily operating expenditures.
+The Board adopted a budget on August 27, 2020, which included revenues of \$327,181 and expenditures of \$174,286.
+When comparing actual to budget, the District had a positive variance of \$47,076.
 More detailed information about the District's budgetary comparison is presented in the Required Supplementary Information.